greifelix/SimpleSunSystemSim/README.md

 ## Disclaimer

 - This does obviously not aim to be physically accurate - A lot of stuff is scaled totally wrong.
-- I will need to update the "planet speeds" they are probably not yet correct
-- I inserted the coordinates and starting positions with ai for quick prototyping.
+- I inserted the coordinates, starting positions and circulation times with ai for quick prototyping.
 They are probably NOT correct.
-I need to double check in the futures
+May need to be double checked in the future.